kcknox/PersonalWebsite/README.md

-# Kenneth Colby Knox Personal Website - December 2023
+# Kenneth Colby Knox Personal Website - June 2024
 ## Website designed to be a portfolio.
 ### Inspired by and modified from Slobodan.